-6.1.1 In this clause, the term "measurement interval" is the steady state period (see Clause 7.1) during the execution of the benchmark for which the test sponsor is reporting a tpsA number and response time data.
-The term "completed transaction" is a transaction which has been successfully committed at the SUT and whose output message has been recorded at the Remote Terminal Emulator (RTE) (see Clause 8.4).

-6.1.2 Each transaction submitted to the SUT must be individually timed.
+- 6.1.1 In this clause, the term "measurement interval" is the steady state period (see Clause 7.1) during the execution of the benchmark for which the test sponsor is reporting a tpsB number and residence time data.
+The term "completed transaction" is a transaction which has been successfully committed at the SUT and whose output has been recorded at the driver (see Clause 8.4). - 6.1.2 Each transaction must be individually timed.

-6.2 Response Time Definition
+6.2 Residence Time Definition

-Response times must be measured at the RTE.
-The response time (RT) of a transaction is defined by:
+Residence time of a transaction is defined by: